Welcome to today's edition of the Rush 24-7 podcast.

 And I'm thinking maybe we might just start a countdown here.

-It's 3 p.m. on the East Coast.
+You know, a la Wolf Blitzer, it's 3 p.m. on the East Coast.

-Okay, so what is the president said?
+Okay, so what has the president said?

-Obama's going to give his world historic jobs speech shortly after the September 5th holiday.
+Obama's going to give his World Historic Jobs speech shortly after the September 5th holiday.

-Now, presumably that would mean on September the 6th.
+Now, presumably, that would mean on September the 6th.

 So let's just, I mean, it's a pretty good guess that Obama's jobs program will be announced at 12 noon on September 6th.

-So counting down from 12 p.m. today till 12 p.m. next Tuesday is 144 hours.
+So counting down from 12 p.m. today until 12 p.m. next Tuesday is 144 hours.

 We ran the numbers on this.

-So it's 12 noon Wednesday, August 31st, and we're starting the unofficial EIB countdown clock.
+So it's 12 noon Wednesday, August 31st, and we're starting the unofficial EIB countdown clock, the President Obama's job-creating economic plan to get the economy off the recession cliff speech.

 And it starts now.

-In approximately 144 hours, we will hear Obama's plan to save our economy and his chances for re-election.
+In approximately 144 hours, we will hear Obama's plan to save our economy and his chances for reelection.

 Like in 22 minutes, it'll be 133 and a half hours from Obama's speech.